What happens to our home on divorce?

 The arrangement you reach in family mediation has to be one a Court considers fair based on the needs of the family and all the circumstances of the case.

-When we speak to clients about sharing assets we explain that the starting point is everyone’s needs, with the main concern being the welfare of any children under 18.
+When we speak to clients about sharing assets we explain while the starting point is equality, the welfare of any child under 18 is the priority.

-Alternatively, it can order the transfer of ownership of the property from one of you to another, or it can order the sale be postponed to a specified time, say when your youngest child reaches 18, at which point sale proceeds are divided on a previously agreed split.
-Read more on our Property and Finance page.
+Alternatively, the Court can order the transfer of ownership of the property from one of you to another.
+It can also order the sale be postponed to a specified time, say when your youngest child reaches 18, at which point sale proceeds are divided on a previously agreed split.
+You can read more about this on our Property & Finance page.

 Mediation is a process in which you and your ex can talk about what you both need, what’s most important to you and most importantly what’s most important for your children.